ramhejazi/dana/docs/getting_started.md

 After installing the package, you can execute the `dana init` command in the root directory of the project, for creating dana configuration file (`danafile.js`) and it's required directories (`models` and `migrations`):

 ### Configuration
-`danafile.js` is name of dana confugarion file. dana uses `liftoff` package for loading the file. `dana init` command creates a basic configuration file with these contents:
+`danafile.js` is name of dana configuration file. dana uses node `liftoff` package for loading the file. `dana init` command creates a basic configuration file with these contents:

 ```js
 module.exports = {